Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Introduction

 \item We present both the pre-commitment and time-consistent formulations of multi-period Mean–bPoE and Mean–CVaR portfolio optimization problems using a scalarization approach.
 For the pre-commitment case, we establish the existence of finite optimal thresholds.
 Building on this result, we then show that pre-commitment Mean–bPoE and Mean–CVaR formulations can be reformulated as time-consistent target-based portfolio problems, thereby ensuring their implementability.\footnote{The existence of a finite optimal threshold is essential not only to this result, but also to the mathematical analysis and the development of numerical methods, yet a formal proof is often overlooked in the existing literature.}

-\item {\purple{We then rigorously establish an equivalence between the pre-commitment Mean–bPoE and Mean–CVaR formulations, in the sense of a one-to-one correspondence between points on their scalarization optimal sets (i.e.\ efficient frontiers), under appropriately calibrated scalarization parameters, such that each corresponding pair is attained by the same optimal threshold and rebalancing control.
-As a result, the induced distributions of terminal wealth are identical under both formulations.
+\item We then rigorously establish an equivalence between the pre-commitment Mean–bPoE and Mean–CVaR formulations, in the sense of a one-to-one correspondence between points on their scalarization optimal sets (i.e.\ efficient frontiers), under appropriately calibrated scalarization parameters. {\sifin{For each such pair of corresponding points, there exists a threshold/control pair, not necessarily unique, that is simultaneously optimal in both formulations and attains these points.
+As a result, the induced distributions of terminal wealth coincide.}}

-In contrast, we demonstrate that this equivalence does not hold in the time-consistent setting: the time-consistent Mean–bPoE and Mean–CVaR optimal controls exhibit fundamentally different behavior with respect to wealth dependence.}}
+In contrast, we demonstrate that this equivalence does not hold in the time-consistent setting: the time-consistent Mean–bPoE and Mean–CVaR optimal controls exhibit fundamentally different behavior with respect to wealth dependence.

 \item We develop a unified numerical framework for both pre-commitment and time-consistent multi-period Mean–bPoE and Mean–CVaR formulations, based on monotone numerical integration.
 To the best of our knowledge, this is the first work to establish convergence of a numerical scheme to the value function for these problems under realistic market dynamics and investment constraints.